 Great peace have they which love Your Torah: and nothing shall offend them (Psalms 119:165).

-As this Scripture tells us, it brings great peace indeed, to all who choose to love, honour, and keep Yahuwah’s Torah!
-And that is . . . the Sabbath Day Secret!
+As this Scripture tells us, great peace (and confidence) comes to those who choose to love, honour, and keep Yahuwah’s Torah, which includes keeping the seventh-day Sabbath.

 - The Sabbath Day is a Sign